jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 revitRoomCollector = rpw.db.Collector(of_category=DB.BuiltInCategory.OST_Rooms, is_not_type=True)
 ```

-Now that all rooms rae in ```revitRoomCollector``` loop through and make a dictionary of each rooma nd store that in a list.
+Now that all rooms are in ```revitRoomCollector``` loop through it and make a dictionary of each room and store that in a list.
 ```python
 def roomInfo(collector):
     roomInfo = []